yann-yinn/vim-interactive-cheat-sheet/README.md

 ## contribute

 Install Prettier formatter.

 All the commands are located in src/config/Commands.js file, just edit it and do a PR 🦄

+Need vim configuration for React ? check https://github.com/nyl-auster/react-vim